open-telemetry/opentelemetry-dotnet/docs/logs/customizing-the-sdk/README.md

 logger.LogInformation("Hello Information");
 ```

-This example generates the following output which includes the Resource information
+This example generates the following output which includes the Resource
-service metadata:
+information:

 ```text
 LogRecord.TraceId:            00000000000000000000000000000000